-- Wetlands directly abut RPW and thus are jurisdictional as adjacent wetlands. - Wetlands directly abutting an RPW where tributaries typically flow year-round.
+Wetlands directly abut RPW and thus are jurisdictional as adjacent wetlands.

+Wetlands directly abutting an RPW where tributaries typically flow year-round.
 Provide data and rationale indicating that tributary is perennial in Section III.D.2, above.
+Provide rationale indicating that wetland is directly abutting an RPW: The Upper Truckee River directly abuts Wetland 2 - Cherry Hills Circle outside of the delineated area.
+The Upper Truckee River and Wetland 2 - Cherry Hills Circle are mapped on NWI.
+The Upper Truckee River is mapped as a perennial stream by USGS.

-Provide rationale indicating that wetland is directly abutting an RPW: - Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
+☐ Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
 Provide data indicating that tributary is seasonal in Section III.B and rationale in Section III.D.2, above.
 Provide rationale indicating that wetland is directly abutting an RPW:

-Provide acreage estimates for jurisdictional wetlands in the review area: acres.
+Provide acreage estimates for jurisdictional wetlands in the review area: 0.573 acres.